Book Signing at AAM! Monday May 7- Monday from 3:00-5:00pm location TBA

-It's Official: Active Collections, the BOOK will debut in November
+Active Collections, the BOOK debuted in November, 2017

 In November 2015, we held The Future of Museum Collections Roundtable at Indiana University-Purdue University, Indianapolis.
 An overview of the participants present, their topics, and our following discussions can be found in the Roundtable section.